If you’re wondering what are the best meats for fondue, this article is for you.

 It also features a lovely coat of fat on top, making it excellent for fondue.
 Just ask the butcher to remove the bones from your meat.
 It will make a difference and provide even better results.

+You can use a sharp and superior poultry shear to cut your chicken into small pieces.
 Make sure that your chicken is cut in 1/2-inch cubes or 1/4-inch slices.
 Once your oil has achieved 350°F, just place the pieces inside.
 They should come out perfect after just one minute of cooking.

 Shrimp is a staple of any delicious fondue lunch or dinner.
 Don’t forget to devein and clean your shrimps properly and you will enjoy a lovely meal with your loved ones in no time.

 There’s a wide array of fish to pick from.
 Therefore, you’re practically spoiled for options in this regard.
-I highly recommend using smoked salmon or tuna, as they’re rich in antioxidants.
+I highly recommend using good-quality smoked salmon or tuna, as they’re rich in antioxidants.

 Watch this video to know more: